 When it comes to hiring for courage, innovation AND the ability to execute with clarity, it makes sense to fish where the fish are most likely to be—to identify companies with cultures that are doing this well and to recruit for the leaders who are making this happen.
 Make sure you also dig a level deeper to ensure your candidate has actually been instrumental in what you’re looking to accomplish and in similar circumstances to what they’ll encounter in your organization.

-Ideally, your candidate will have competencies on both sides of the clarity-curiosity dance so vital in building a courageous culture (for more on building a Courageous Culture, download our FREE Whitepaper)
+Ideally, your candidate will have competencies on both sides of the clarity-curiosity dance so vital in building a courageous culture (learn more about our courageous cultures research here).

 Or you can strategically build integrated teams with complementary skill sets.